-Setting Automatic Visitation Triggers and Viewing your Geofence Activities
+Set Automatic Visitation Triggers and View Geofence Activities

-Route4Me allows you to set up geofences, which are virtual perimeters for real-world geographic areas.
-This feature enables you to automatically track and record when your drivers enter and leave each destination on their routes.
+Route4Me dynamic routing software allows you to set up geofences, which are virtual perimeters for real-world geographic areas.
+Geofencing enables you to automatically track drivers and record when your drivers enter and leave each destination and customer address on their multi stop routes.
 Geofences are triggered automatically based on your preferred geofence settings.
-Route4Me allows you to set up custom geofences to improve your route planning process and make sure that your drivers are always where you want them to be.
-You can also learn more about using geofences for setting up geofence triggered alerts here.
+Route4Me route optimization software allows you to set up custom geofences to improve your route planning process and make sure that your drivers are always where you want them to be.

 Setting Automatic Visitation Triggers with Geofencing